Table of contents

 4. Employee recognition programs

 Employee recognition is the primary driver of employee engagement, so creating and tracking participation in a recognition and rewards program is a great way to both improve and measure engagement.
 Ad hoc recognition is unlikely to make a significant impact on engagement levels, which is why your organization should implement a formal employee recognition program if it wants to see measurable results.
-This doesn’t have to be an expensive or time-consuming proposition, either — there are many easy-to-use SaaS employee recognition platforms available, the best of which include features like built-in rewards catalogs, reporting and analytics capabilities, and fun ways for employees to show appreciation whenever the urge strikes them.
+Look for easy-to-use SaaS employee recognition platforms with features like built-in rewards catalogs, reporting and analytics capabilities, and thoughtful ways for employees to show appreciation.

 5 key questions to ask when measuring employee engagement